Reading Time: 11 minutes

 • Include plenty of protein to keep you feeling full and support brain function.
 Good sources include lean meats, fish, beans, and nuts.

-• Don’t forget healthy fats!
+• Don’t forget about healthy fats!
 They’re essential for brain health and hormone production.
 Avocados, olive oil, and fatty fish are great choices.

 Role of Sleep and Rest